 First-time Cat Owners: Due to their adaptability, DSH cats can be an excellent choice for first-time cat owners.
 They're typically easy-going and require less specialized care than some purebreds.

-Families: Domestic shorthairs generally get along well with children, making them suitable for families.
+Families: Domestic Shorthairs generally get along well with children, making them suitable for families.
 However, it's essential to teach children how to handle and respect pets.

 Multi-pet Households: Many DSH cats coexist peacefully with other pets, including cats and dogs.
 It helps if introductions are done gradually and under supervision.